kevinsshikuku/TrendPot/APPLICATION_FLOW.md

 * `apps/worker/src/index.ts` boots a BullMQ worker bound to Redis (`REDIS_URL`).
 * Processes `leaderboard` jobs, constructing payload validated by `challengeLeaderboardSchema` (see `@trendpot/types/src/leaderboard.ts`).
 * Wraps job handler in `withRetries` helper from `@trendpot/utils` for resilient execution and logs success/failure events.
-* Downstream consumers (e.g., `/c/[id]` insights) will eventually subscribe to this data; ensure contract remains stable as UI adds leaderboard sections.
+* Downstream consumers (e.g., future `/c/[id]` insights) will eventually subscribe to this data; ensure contract remains stable as UI adds leaderboard sections.

 ---

 ## Admin & operations experience

 * **Current state**
-  * `/admin/challenges/new` provides a form-driven workflow that calls the `createChallenge` mutation and persists data to MongoDB.
-  * React Query caches for featured, list, and detail views hydrate immediately after mutation so admins land on the new detail page.
+  * Home page teases administrative capabilities via “Launch your first campaign,” but the CTA is not yet wired to a route or mutation.
   * No authentication, role management, or challenge editing flows exist yet.
+  * Administrators cannot seed or curate campaigns without editing source code.
 * **Planned direction**
+  * Ship `/admin/challenges/new` page and GraphQL mutations to create/manage challenges with proper validation.
-  * `/me` dashboard for authenticated creators/admins to manage campaigns.
+  * Introduce `/me` dashboard for authenticated creators/admins to manage campaigns.
-  * Challenge editing + archiving mutations, plus status transitions that gate inclusion in featured feeds.
-  * Integration with BullMQ leaderboards and M-Pesa donation telemetry for operations staff.
+  * Integrate BullMQ leaderboards and M-Pesa donation telemetry for operations staff.

 ---

 ## Key gaps to address

-1. **Harden admin workflows**
-   * Add authentication + role checks around `/admin/challenges/new`.
-   * Ship edit/archive mutations so admins can iterate on existing challenges.
+1. **Implement navigation destinations**
+   * Build `/challenges` and `/c/[id]` pages so existing links resolve and use React Query to hydrate list/detail data.
+   * Wire the “Create challenge” CTA to a real admin workflow at `/admin/challenges/new`.
+2. **Replace demo data with persistence**
+   * Swap the in-memory `demoChallenges` seed for MongoDB storage, exposing list/detail queries plus admin mutations.
+   * Author management UIs so administrators can seed and curate challenges without code edits.
-2. **Bring donations end-to-end**
+3. **Bring donations end-to-end**
    * Implement `/donate/[submissionId]` with M-Pesa STK push, webhook confirmations, and optimistic UI states.
-3. **Layer analytics onto challenge detail**
-   * Surface leaderboard, submission metrics, and donation history on `/c/[id]` by wiring the BullMQ worker outputs and future telemetry feeds.
+   * Layer analytics onto `/c/[id]` once persistence and worker integrations land.

 Keep these items visible in sprint planning until shipped; update this section with owner + status tags as work progresses.